-Waste separation in The Netherlands appears to be a national past-time.
-A survey released by the TNT post revealed that waste separation is the Dutch’s favourite pro-environmental measure.
 So, how does waste separation in The Netherlands work exactly?
-Well, there’s a lot of layers and levels to examine, so let’s get to it!
+Well, there are a lot of layers and levels to examine, so let’s get to it!

 National and international commitment: the Dutch leading the way

-Something worth taking a look at, that goes beyond the scope and focus of this article, is how The Netherlands prioritizes following the ‘waste management hierarchy’.
-Policies and citizen involvement work together for the least amount of waste.
 This hierarchy “indicates an order of preference for action to reduce and manage waste from most favourable to least favourable actions.”.
-Also called the ‘Lansink’s Ladder’ (named after the ex-Dutch politician that proposed it back in the 70s), is visible in The Netherlands waste management actions.
+Also called the ‘Lansink’s Ladder’ (named after the ex-Dutch politician that proposed it back in the 70s), is visible in Dutch waste management actions.

 Waste separation in Amsterdam

-Specific types of waste like household chemicals/waste (leftover paint, expired medicine and/or used light bulbs), can be taken to places like supermarkets or pharmacies for proper disposal.
-Lastly, bulky waste like kitchen and washing appliances, can be left out in specific locations for pick up, in specific days as well.
-For more information on Amsterdam’s rules of waste separation/recollection, check out this link.
+Specific types of waste, like household chemicals/waste (leftover paint, expired medicine and/or used light bulbs), can be taken to places like supermarkets or pharmacies for proper disposal.

 Waste separation in the Netherlands: a priority for all, for all the good reasons

 I come from a city that has the highest levels of air pollution in Mexico.
-Some people blame the government, others blame the citizenship.
-Whoever is to blame, both the top and the bottom are not working together.
-This is the opposite in The Netherlands.
+Some people blame the government, others blame the citizens.
+Whoever is to blame, the top and the bottom are not working together.
+The opposite is true in the Netherlands.

 What do you think of waste separation in The Netherlands?
-Let us know if you have any stories about this subject in the comment section below.
+Tell us in the comments below!